safe-global/safe-apps-sdk/packages/safe-apps-sdk/README.md

 }
 ```

-We are following the [Manifest spec](https://developer.mozilla.org/en-US/docs/Web/Manifest) for the manifest file. `description` is an optional field as is highlighted in the spec.

 > Note: icons[n].src it's the public relative path where the Safe will try to load your app icon.
 For this example, it should be https://yourAppUrl/myAppIcon.svg.

+We are following the [Manifest spec](https://developer.mozilla.org/en-US/docs/Web/Manifest) so you can find ore info about how to fill the `icons` field there.

 ### CORS